efeoroh/efeoroh.github.io/README.md

 - Built a **Power BI dashboard with real-time web-scraped emissions mapping**, providing multi-year analytical value to the team.
 - Spearheaded one of seven analytical segments in a **Prairie economy report prepared for the Prime Minister's CIIT binder**.

 ---

+### Enterprise Sales Intern @ Microsoft (May 2023 – Aug 2023)

+- Demonstrated analytical skills by analyzing **Nigeria’s top four banks**, creating market trend visualisations, and delivering an endorsed cybersecurity presentation at a major tech gathering.
+- Organized a high-impact technology event with 400+ attendees, focused on AI bias challenges and ethical awareness in emerging technologies.

+---

+### Data Science Intern @ Deloitte Consulting (May 2022 – Aug 2022)

+- Performed **customer churn analysis for a $12.41B telecommunications company**, automating data cleaning and visualization for **400k+ rows**, reducing manual reporting time by **94%**.
+- Developed a **machine learning churn prediction model**, exceeding churn risk identification targets by **10%**.

+---